In a perfect world, I wouldn’t have to worry about heating my home.

 The cost of the installation.
 First off, in my opinion, the installation is the most important part of getting a new furnace.
 Especially a gas furnace.
 You could buy the most expensive, feature full furnace, and if you have it installed by a hack—because the hack offered the cheapest quote, of course—your expensive furnace will never run as it was made to.

-An incorrectly installed gas furnace could be the equivalent of a ticking time bomb sitting in your basement.
+An incorrectly installed gas furnace could be a problem waiting to happen.
 Hire a contractor you can trust, not the one with the cheapest price.

 Electric furnaces can be installed nearly anywhere—as long as the proper wiring, voltage, receptacles, and circuits are in place.
 In contrast, a gas furnace requires exterior venting and gas supply lines.